jasonmacduffie/isles-of-maga/magic.md

 Divine magic is not regulated at all, unlike arcane magic, and your local neighborhood priest probably knows a healing spell or two.
 The Mages Guild holds no responsibility for the magic of Clerics.

-Because magic is not "prepared" as in the default BFRPG rules, it is suggested that you use the Liberal Casting system plus Slot Demotion available from the Magic-User Options supplement.
-This supplement is a more accurate portrayal of how magic works in-universe.
-Count the spell "Read Magic" as giving the Magic-User an addition level 1 slot (so a level 1 Magic-User has two level 1 slots).
-This also means that a spellbook is technically unnecessary for a Magic-User, although it may be useful to carry a grimoire for knowledge the Magic-User cannot remember.
+Magic is not "prepared" as in the default BFRPG rules, and is much closer to the way the Sorcerer supplement works (i.e. mana points).
+However, feel free to use the default magic system or liberal casting as an abstraction for the purpose of keeping balance.
+Furthermore a spellbook is technically unnecessary for a Magic-User, although it may be useful to carry a grimoire for knowledge the Magic-User cannot remember.

 Raise Dead and Reincarnate still work as per the BFRPG rules, however doing so may raise the anger of Pastorum, who expected a new ghost to serve him.
 Therefore, bringing people back to life is uncommon and taboo in Maga, but still possible if they died recently and not of old age.